SwastikP/CZECH_BANK_ANALYSIS/README.md

 # CZECH_BANK_ANALYSIS
 In this project I worked on end-to-end financial data analysis project using the Czechoslovakia Bank dataset.
-This project is a fully functional automated financial model, where clients can simply upload data in AWS , and the dashboard will update automatically in Power BI.
+This is an interactive power bi dashboard, where datasets are uploaded in AWS, Database is created in Snowflake and the data is loaded in Power BI from Snowflake to perform Data Analysis.

-This is fully functional automated Financial Model involved four major steps:
+This Project involved four major steps:

 **Excel > AWS > Snowflake > Power BI**